 - 63 917 888 2999

 - 632 752 7009

-I am not sure which is best way to contact the company.
+I am not sure which is the best way to contact the company.
 If you are in the Philippines, use the first number, as I believe that might be a local Philippines phone number.
-If you are in the US, you might try the other phone numbers.
+You might try the other phone numbers if you are in the US.
 You can also try the email address I located.
 There is also a contact form on the EasySlim10.com website as well.